Patrick941/MachineLearning/Week2/Week2_Report.md

 ![Figure 3](B(ii).png)\

 ### B)iii)
-The graphs look very much the same except for some small differences but do not tell use much.
+The graphs look very much the same except for the first graph that has its line slightly lower than the rest, what is more telling is what is printed to terminal.
 The coefficients and intercepts printed to terminal do differ somewhat though.
 As C gets larger the coefficients get larger and converge to the best set of coefficients for the training data.
 This is not always wanted though as the model can easily overfit.
 The smaller values for C are just trying to follow the trend of the data.
 This is difficult to observe in this case though due to the LinearSVC model being used not fitting the data well.

 ### B)iv)
 The predictions much like with the linear regression do not do a very good job and predicting the class of the data.
 This is due to the fact that the data is not linearly separable.
 The decision boundary is converging towards the best possible prediction for the training data with a linear classifier but a squared classifier would be much better suited for this data.